-If you’re looking for things to do here in Puerto Galera and would like to experience some great kayaking adventures of your own come visit us here on the Island.
-Stop by and talk to us at the BADLADZ Beach Resort where we have two kayaks, one single-person kayak, and a two-person kayak.
+If you’re looking for things to do here in Puerto Galera.
+Would like to experience some great kayaking adventures of your own come visit us here on the Island.
+Stop by and talk to us at the BADLADZ Beach & Dive Resort where we have two kayaks, one single-person kayak, and a two-person kayak.
 We would be more than happy to help you get geared up and out on the water to experience this great sport for yourself.

-You can paddle out with a couple of friends and ride around the bay in front of the resort or take a solo trip around to many of the beautiful points and coves found all around our amazing resort.
+You can paddle out with a couple of friends and ride around the bay in front of the resort.
+Take a solo trip around to many of the beautiful points and coves found all around our amazing resort.
 Head out in either direction from the resort and you’re going to see beautiful views of the bay and coastline.

 Editors Note: This blog post was originally published June 28, 2013, and has been updated with revised and additional content.